 I have fond memories of riding the Alaska Railroad – it’s the only time I’ve ever seen a bear from a train.
 (You hardly ever see bears from a train in England, and even fewer moose.)
 It’s a great railroad, staffed by wonderful people, and traverses glorious scenery.

-Posted by Michael Shrimpton on March 12, 2017, With 1996 Reads Filed under Of Interest.
+Posted by Michael Shrimpton on March 12, 2017, With 2004 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.